andover-cs630/pa-dsa/src/pages/Markdown/quicksort.md

 The expected run-time for Quicksort is $O(n \log{n})$ with a randomized partition element.
 Randomized Partition creates a constant fraction of elements in each subarray so that the recursion tree has a depth of $\log{n}$.
 Each recursion takes $O(n)$ to go through each of the elements.
 Even if a few of the levels are split in the most uneven way, the runtime will remain $O(n \log{n})$.
 Furthermore, even if there is a split into a subarray of length $n-2$ and another of length $1$, another very uneven split, the runtime is still $O(n \log{n})$.
 Uneven splits slow down the algorithm with a slightly larger constant $c$ in the runtime which is hidden in the $O(n)$ notation.
 Thus, the expected runtime is $O(n \log{n})$.

-### Quicksort and Randomized Quicksort

-The only difference between Quicksort and Randomized Quicksort is how they determine the partitioned element.
-The bulk of the runtime of Quicksort is

 ---